DWashington3/Mapping_Earthquakes/README.md

 ## Conclusion

-I used the live console to pinpoint my errors.
-I found this feedback useful when trouble shooting.
-The console feedback aided my understanding of mechanism of each line of code in the JavaScript files and the HTML file.
+The live console helped me pinpoint my errors.
+When troubleshooting, this feedback was incredibly helpful.
+I was able to better understand how each line of code worked in the JavaScript and HTML files with the console feedback.